 God Almighty, is our Creator and He wishes that we remember Him and submit before Him, at least five times a day and acknowledge the blessings that we receive from Him, for example the air that we breathe, the water we drink, the food that we eat, the system that He has designed and organised for us.
 He has made everything conducive to support life, we must therefore acknowledge that fact and thank Him for it continuously.

-We read in The Holy Quran, when we pray to God Almighty it keeps us away from evil deeds and also because this life is a test that God Almighty has designed for us.
+God Almighty says in the Quran “I have created the jinn and mankind only that they may worship Me.”(51:56), when we pray to God Almighty it keeps us away from evil deeds (Quran 29:45).
+Also we must remember that this life is a test that God Almighty has designed for us.
 When He created paradise, He decided that only the deserving will enter it.
 We are therefore, all going through the test and if we pass the test, God willing, we shall enter paradise.